stevencombs/retrocombs.github.io/_posts/2020/2020-02-29-keychron-unboxing.md

 Much has changed since the original purchase of this keyboard.
 I've replaced my iPhone with a [Pixel Phone](https://www.pixelpowerpodcast.com), I've gone through three Macs, I've grown more fond of "clicky" mechanical keyboards, and I like to use my keyboard with more than one Bluetooth device at a time.

-Enter my new purchase, the [Keycron K2 Wireless Mechanical Keyboard](https://www.keychron.com/products/keychron-k2-wireless-mechanical-keyboard).
+Enter my new purchase, the [Keychron K2 Wireless Mechanical Keyboard](https://www.keychron.com/products/keychron-k2-wireless-mechanical-keyboard).

 This is not a review of the Keychron K2 but an explanation of my purchase and insights to the video I posted on YouTube, Opening the box: Keychron K2 keyboard.
 That video is below: